elf1337/elf1337.github.io/about/index.md

 # Whoami

-Hi all, I'm elf1337, a security researcher focused on web application security, and a CTF player here.
-I've written CTF walkthroughs mostly for HTB machines and my hacks
+Hello everyone, I am elf1337, a security researcher with a keen interest in web application security and an avid CTF player.